Annual Campus Crime Report: Safety and Security Information

 University Police and Campus Safety

-The University Police Department is within the Division of Student and Academic Services.
-The Chief of Police is responsible for the management of the University Police Department and reports to the Vice President for Student and Academic Services.
+The Chief of Police is responsible for the management of the University Police Department and reports to the Vice President for Finance and Administration.
 However, all public safety services are coordinated with other key university, state and local officials.

 The University Police Department, consisting of Patrol, Support, and Campus Safety Services, provides continuous year round Campus Safety and law enforcement to the university community.
 Twenty-four hour patrol and dispatch services are provided with access to State and Municipal emergency services.
 University Police Officers are certified by the New Hampshire Police Standards and Training Council and are sworn with full police powers.

 In addition to the Police personnel of the department, Campus Safety officers patrol the campus and residential halls on a regular, daily basis.
 Campus Safety personnel receive in-service training and training from the Tri-State Security Academy.

 The University of New Hampshire Communications Center, staffed by professional emergency dispatchers, operates on a twenty-four hour basis and receives all calls for emergency and routine service.
 Communications specialists instantly dispatch the appropriate response and have the ability to communicate with local, county, state and federal agencies when required.